peytonju/team-5-spryntax/README.md

 - **Usability Testing:** We can try out the typing function of the website to test the usability.
 We can try to type random inputs to check that the website will correctly get the users inputs and function like a monkey-type like website.
 We can also test out every button and links in the website to test that everything on the website works correctly and smoothly.
 Usability on different platforms could be tested, like mobile and computer browsers.

 ### V. Documentation plan:
+Documentation will be written as code documentation as well as user documentation.
+Architecture documentation is as listed above and there are no current plans for this specific portion to be edited.
+- For **code documentation**, programs will include comments that describe portions of the code such as loops, if-else statements, functions, and sections that appear unintuitive.
+In the typing portion, that documentation is separated for the user.
+- For **user documentation**, there will be an on-side documentation done through tooltips to aid in every interactable interface on a given page.
+This will apply to textboxes and clickable elements to indicate what interaction should take place.

+On top of the in-code documentation, we will utilize a Google Document that will outline every file and its related classes, functions, and variables, and provide a CTRL+F-like library for people to easily jump around in to find definitions quickly and focus on coding.